-The NOSPR was founded in 1935 in Warsaw by Grzegorz Fitelberg who led it until the outbreak of World War II.
+The NOSPR was founded in 1935 in Warsaw by Grzegorz Fitelberg, who led it until the outbreak of World War II.
 In 1945, the Orchestra was revived in Katowice by Witold Rowicki.
-In 1947, the post of the artistic director was taken again by Fitelberg.
-After his death in 1953, the Orchestra was headed in succession by Jan Krenz, Bohdan Wodiczko, Kazimierz Kord, Tadeusz Strugała, Jerzy Maksymiuk, Stanisław Wisłocki, Jacek Kaspszyk, Antoni Wit, Gabriel Chmura and, once again, by Jacek Kaspszyk, and Alexander Liebreich.
+In 1947, the post of Artistic Director was taken up again by Fitelberg.
+After his death in 1953, the Orchestra was headed in succession by Jan Krenz, Bohdan Wodiczko, Kazimierz Kord, Tadeusz Strugała, Jerzy Maksymiuk, Stanisław Wisłocki, Jacek Kaspszyk, Antoni Wit, Gabriel Chmura, once again by Jacek Kaspszyk, and Alexander Liebreich.

 In September 2000, Joanna Wnuk-Nazarowa became General and Programme Director of the NOSPR, and since September 2018 Ewa Bogusz-Moore has served this function.
 Currently Lawrence Foster is Artistic Director and Chief Conductor of the NOSPR.

 Apart from recordings for the Polish Radio collection, the Orchestra has released over